in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 spring.jpa.hibernate.ddl-auto = update
 ```

 ### Error :  Table is not created automatically in h2 embedded db or I'm unable to see the tables

+H2 Console Error

 Usually, the table's are created but the url used in H2 GUI Console is wrong.